April 28, 2020 | News | Apply for Research Fellowship

 For more information on the scheme please see here:

-The call itself will open on the application portal on 8 April 2020 with an application deadline of 9 September 2020; we invite Expressions of Interest until 15 May 2020 (due to the length of the application form, and the summer being conference and holiday season, we do not envisage accepting Expression of Interest forms after that date; however, we will consider enquiries beyond that date on a case by case basis).
+The call itself will open on the application portal on 8 April 2020 with an application deadline of 9 September 2020; we invite Expressions of Interest until 25 May 2020 (due to the length of the application form, we do not envisage accepting Expression of Interest forms after that date; however, we will consider enquiries beyond that date on a case by case basis).
 The EoI should consist of the applicant’s CV and a 3-page summary proposal with an outline of the research project, and information on the professional development and implementation/dissemination plans.